Common Questions About the Secondary School Program

-How do I ensure my child chooses courses that will enhance the college application?
+How do I ensure that I choose courses that will enhance my college application?

 The Secondary School Program staff members have a lot of experience advising high school students.
-We will work with your child to help them select courses that suit their skills, interests, and goals.
-You may wish to help your child identify some areas of interest, but we highly recommend that you then encourage him or her to connect with one of us.
-Because we’re intimately familiar with the summer course offerings, we can help ensure that your child enrolls in courses that will help him or her succeed.
+We will work with students to help them select courses that suit their skills, interests, and goals.
+Because we are intimately familiar with the summer course offerings, we can help ensure that you enroll in courses that will help you succeed.